 2nd Lt.
-Henry M. Knox was the son of Ross and Nina Knox.
-He was born in Fort Atkinson but raised in Beloit, Wisconsin, on September 12, 1914.
-There he resided at 1408 Third Street in Janesville, and later, with his family, at 2229 Riverside Drive in Beloit.
-He worked as a salesman for a roofing company.
+Henry Mortimer Knox was the son of Ross V. Knox and Nina E. Forrest-Knox.
+He was born in Fort Atkinson, Wisconsin, on September 12, 1914, and resided at 1408 Third Street in Janesville, and later at 2229 Riverside Drive in Beloit.
+He completed three years of high school.
+In 1938, he worked for the Chicago & Northwestern Railroad as a track laborer, and by 1940, he worked as a salesman for a roofing company.
 Henry joined the Wisconsin National Guard’s 32nd Tank Company in Janesville on August 17, 1940.
 His brother, Forrest, was also a member of the company.
 The company was federalized on November 25, as A Company, 192nd Tank Battalion, and the soldiers received physicals the same day.
 Some men who were federalized in the morning were civilians by the afternoon.
-The company was also ordered to report to Fort Knox, Kentucky.
+The remaining members of the company lived in the armory for the next few days.

-A three-man detail was sent to Fort Knox, Kentucky, a few days earlier.
-Another detachment of 23 soldiers, including Henry, left the armory at 7:00 A.M. on November 27.
-It is known that the roads were ice-covered so the trip was slow which resulted in one truck hitting a civilian’s car.
+During this time, four men were sent to Camp Williams, Wisconsin, to pick up additional equipment.
+At the same time, a three-man detail was sent to Danville, Illinois, where the soldiers in the next detachment would spend the night at an armory.
+A next detachment under Lt.
+Fred Bruni and 23 soldiers, including Henry, left the armory at 7:00 A.M. on November 27 in nine trucks carrying the company’s baggage.
+It is known that the roads were ice-covered so the trip was slow and the conditions resulted in one truck hitting a civilian’s car causing $100.00 in damages.
 No other information is available about the incident.
-The road conditions improved the further south the convoy went.
-The soldiers spent the night at an armory in Danville, Illinois, before heading south to Ft.
-Knox arriving there sometime the next afternoon.
+The roads improved the further south the convoy traveled.
+The soldiers spent the night at an armory in Danville, before heading south to Ft.
+Knox arriving there sometime later in the afternoon.

 During their free time during the week, the men could go to one of the three movie theaters on the outpost.
 They also sat around and talked.
 As the weather got warmer, the men tried to play baseball as often as possible in the evenings.
 At 9:00 P.M., when lights went out, most went to sleep.
 On weekends, men with passes frequently went to Louisville which was 35 miles north of the fort, while others went to Elizabethtown sixteen miles south of the fort.
 Those men still on the base used the dayroom to read since it was open until 11:00 P.M.